 Banyule will contain housing options for all life stages, preferences, abilities, and incomes, which is sustainable, well designed, and responsive to our unique, leafy green neighbourhoods.

-The draft Housing Strategy will work together with the draft Neighbourhood Character Strategy to guide new housing development.
+The Housing Strategy will work together with the Neighbourhood Character Strategy to guide new housing development.

 To create housing choice in Banyule, which supports our communities in the long term, we need to cater for a wide range of needs and socio-economic backgrounds to ensure that Banyule is an inclusive and welcoming place to live.